| |

 noble way we call Islam, before, God forbid, another disaster occurs - next

+time probably aimed at Muslims.
 I came to Islam in my late 20s, during my searching period as a wandering

 pop star.
 I found a religion that blended scientific reason with spiritual